purcell/ibuffer-vc/README.md

 # ibuffer-vc: Group buffers in ibuffer list by VC project #

+Emacs' `ibuffer-mode` is a wonderful replacement for the built-in `list-buffer` command, and allows buffers to be grouped programatically, e.g. by major mode.

+If, like me, you mostly work on version-controlled files, you might like to see your buffers grouped by the associated version control project.

-Adds functionality to Emacs' ibuffer-mode for grouping buffers by their parent vc root directory, and for displaying and/or sorting by the vc status of listed files.
+That's where `ibuffer-vc` comes in: it lets you group your buffers by their parent vc root directory, and/or display/sort them by the files' VC status.

 ## Screenshot ##